bblackifyme/nso_query_tool/README.md

 We do this by creating a query object then over-writing the foreach attribute with our own XPath statement.

-This will eliminate the "_from" and "where" statements from the query, but still rely on on the "select"
+This will eliminate the "_from" and "where" statements from the query, but still rely on the "select"

 ```python
 query = NsoQuery(server, _from=_from, select=select)